a2xchip/docker-images/README.md

-# nginx-symfony3-image
+# Docker: NGINX ready for Symfony
-Docker image ready for Symfony 3
+This is a Docker container with nginx, ready to handle a Symfony application.